Maritza Sáenz Ryan: Personal life

 While studying and training at West Point, Sáenz Ryan met fellow cadet Robert Ryan.
-They later married and had two children.
-Their son Alexander is a cadet 2nd class at the U.S. Coast Guard Academy, and their son Andrew is a Cadet candidate at the U.S. Military Academy Preparatory School.
+They later married and had two children, Alexander and Andrew.

-In the 2024 United States presidential election, Sáenz Ryan endorsed Kamala Harris.

 Honors

 In 2000, Sáenz Ryan was named as one of the "Top 100 Influential Hispanics" by Hispanic Magazine.
 On August 7, 2010 she received the Margaret Brent Award, given annually by the ABA's (American Bar Association) Commission on Women in the Profession, to women lawyers who have achieved professional excellence in their field and share a commitment to champion other women.

 Military awards decorations

 Amongst Col. Sáenz Ryan 's military awards and decorations are the following: